 The BridgeClimb is not exactly crossing the bridge from one side to another, actually, the climbers walk up from one side (at the Rocks) to the top of the arch, and then return to the same spot.
 As I mentioned, it takes about three hours for the entire climb, and there are six types of BridgeClimb, mostly distinguished by different times of the day (and prices are different):

-This is a complete experience to cover the entire arch of the bridge, being able to enjoy the view of the harbor from 134 meters above it.
+This is a complete experience of 1,621 steps to cover the entire arch of the bridge, being able to enjoy the view of the harbor from 134 meters above it.

 This is one of the most popular packages to climb to the top of the arch, and descend to Climb Base afterward.
 The price differences are based on whether it’s a Day Climb, a Twilight Climb, a Night Climb, or a Dawn Climb.